JellyTitan/Sofle-Pico/README.md

 The Sofle Pico was designed by [Ryan Neff](https://github.com/JellyTitan), based on the excellent Sofle Choc designed by [Brian Low](https://github.com/brianlow), that is based on the fantastic Sofle RGB by [Dane Evans](https://github.com/DaneEvans) which was based on the original Sofle v2 by [Josef Adamčík](https://github.com/josefadamcik).
 The MX footprints came from the well-regarded foostan [kbd library](https://github.com/foostan/kbd).
 Thank you to the [Junco](https://github.com/Daneski13/Junco#optional---rgb) for providing a viable Pico LED level shifting circuit.
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.3_hero.png)
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.4.png)
+## Punchlist before Sofle PR
+* @todo Base on the stront build guide - we may be able to omit the level shifter completely?
+(Test with thermal imager?)
+* @todo refresh Gerbers and update path
+* @todo: Mention Jlcpcbpart number placement
+* @todo: seperate jlcpcb gerber?
+* @todo: Update build guide flashing to include pico 'drag and drop' flashing

-## Punchlist before PR
+## Punchlist before QMK PR
-* 'x intersection' indicates handedness setting in qmk
+* @todo Added handedness indication via matrix pin intersection.
 * @todo Update OLED with 5 second intro flash.
 (Add powered by QMK to one side)
 * @todo adapt bongocat for 128x64
 * @todo update Sofle Pico OLED logo with revised logo
-* @todo Base on the stront build guide - we may be able to omit the level shifter completely?
 * @todo The Pimaroni works - but it kinda sucks.
 Is that expected behavior, or can it be cleaned up with some 'debounce' in the firmware?
-* @todo refresh Gerbers and update path
-* @todo: Mention Jlcpcbpart number placement
-* @todo: seperate jlcpcb gerber?
-* @todo: Update flashing to include pico 'drag and drop' flashing
 * @todo: via support.
-(Updatfe docs too!)
+(Update docs too!)
-* @todo: Add legacy sofle layout to QMK.
-(Currently only has my personal layout).
+* @todo: Validate legacy sofle layout to QMK.

-## PR Questions
-* Should the LEDs be omitted in favor of combo MX/choc footprints like the Sofle V1?
-(The drag soldering required for the level shifter & and the non-standard SK6803 makes the build more difficult)

 [Overview](#overview)
  - [Pi Pico vs. ProMicro](#pi-pico-vs-promicro)